yimzar/yimzar.github.io/tryhackme-writeups/packets-and-frames.md

 "A ______ is a piece of data from Layer 3 (Network Layer) of the OSI model, containing information such as an IP header and payload."

-In the second sentence of the first paragraph it says.

 2\.
 What is the name for a piece of data when it does not have IP addressing information?

 "A _____, however, is used at Layer 2 (Data Link) of the OSI model, which, encapsulates the packet and adds additional information such as MAC addresses."